Opentrons/Protocols/protocols/0bc358-5/README.md

 ---

 ### Protocol Steps
-1. 4400 µL of Blank Urine is added to the scintillation vials in positions A1-A4, B1-B4 and C1 in tuberack on slot 11.
+1. 4400 µL of Blank Urine is added to the scintillation vials in positions A1-A4 and B1-B4 in tuberack on slot 11.
-2. 275 ul of each C10 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A1 on slot 11.
+2. 275 ul of each QC8 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A1 on slot 11.
-3. 275 ul of each C9 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A2 on slot 11.
+3. 275 ul of each QC7 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A2 on slot 11.
-4. 275 ul of each C8 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A3 on slot 11.
+4. 275 ul of each QC6 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 7 is then transferred to the scintillation vial in position A3 on slot 11.
-5. 275 ul of each C7 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 8 is then transferred to the scintillation vial in position A4 on slot 11.
+5. 275 ul of each QC5 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 8 is then transferred to the scintillation vial in position A4 on slot 11.
-6. 275 ul of each C6 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B1 on slot 11.
+6. 275 ul of each QC4 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B1 on slot 11.
-7. 275 ul of each C5 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B2 on slot 11.
+7. 275 ul of each QC3 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 8 is then transferred to the scintillation vial in position B2 on slot 11.
-8. 275 ul of each C4 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B3 on slot 11.
+8. 275 ul of each QC2 WS-1, WS-2, WS-3 and WS-4 in positions A1-A4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B3 on slot 11.
-9. 275 ul of each C3 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B4 on slot 11.
+9. 275 ul of each QC1 WS-1, WS-2, WS-3 and WS-4 in positions B1-B4 of the tuberack on slot 9 is then transferred to the scintillation vial in position B4 on slot 11.
-10. 275 ul of each C2 WS-1, WS-2, WS-3 and WS-4 in positions C1-C4 of the tuberack on slot 9 is then transferred to the scintillation vial in position C1 on slot 11.

 ### Process
 1. Input your protocol parameters above.